Northern Michigan islands are beckoning from the blue. Slip away for a breezy, fresh-seas adventure.

 Prefer to keep your feet on the ground?
 Walk the township park’s Heritage Trail—the 3-mile trail is a favorite haunt of eagles, ospreys, owls, hawks and 200 kinds of songbirds.
 Likewise, hike the 80-acre Williams Nature Preserve with an easy 1.3-mile trail.
 Or simply kick around the shallows at Big Shoal Beach, sink your toes into the sandy beach and inform the kids: you are here, and here you’ll stay.

-Lodging: Bunk up at The Lodge at Drummond Island Resort and Conference Center and you’ll have free access to bikes and kayaks.
-It also boasts a lot of on-site perks families will love—tennis, volleyball, heated pool, Scandinavian sauna and more.
+Lodging: Bunk up at The Lodge at Drummond Island Resort and Conference Center and you’ll have access to bikes, kayaks and paddleboards.
+It also boasts a lot of on-site perks families will love—tennis, volleyball, a pool, paintball and more.

 Mackinac Island | At Mackinac’s Leisure